What is Guillain-Barré syndrome?

 How is Guillain-Barré syndrome treated?

-The main concern with GBS is that for some people it can quickly lead to full-body paralysis.
-If this affects the diaphragm or chest muscles, it can impact breathing and may be life-threatening.
-For this reason, treatment is focused on reducing the severity of the immune system attack and supporting breathing and other core body functions.
+The main concern with Guillain-Barré syndrome is that for some people it may quickly lead to full-body paralysis.
+If GBS affects the diaphragm or chest muscles, it can impact breathing and may be life-threatening.
+For this reason, treatment is focused on reducing the severity of the immune system attack and supporting breathing and other core body functions, like breathing.

-While there is no cure for GBS there are two treatments that can help reduce the severity of the illness and possibly speed recovery.
-These are:
+While there is no cure for GBS there are two treatments that can help reduce the severity of the illness and possibly speed recovery: